indimail/indimail-virtualdomains/.github/README-indimail.md

 `# echo adsp > /service/smtpd.25/variables/SIGN_PRACTICE`

 You may not want to do DKIM signing/verificaton by SMTP.
-In that case, you have the choice of using the QMAILREMOTE, QMAILLOCAL environment variables which allows IndiMail to run any script before it gets passed to qmail-remote, qmail-local respectively.
+In that case, you have the choice of using the QMAILREMOTE, QMAILLOCAL environment variables which allows IndiMail to run any script before it gets passed to <b>qmail-remote</b>, <b>qmail-local</b> respectively.
-Setting qmail-remote to sign with DKIM signatures On your host which sends out outgoing mails, it only make sense to do DKIM signing and not verification.
+Setting <b>qmail-remote</b> to sign with DKIM signatures On your host which sends out outgoing mails, it only make sense to do DKIM signing and not verification.

 ```
 $ sudo /bin/bash